 Research and Teaching Interests

 With training and experience in underwater archaeology, American Studies, and many fields of Public History, Dr. Martin has worked professionally as a curator, archivist, park ranger, director, expert witness, oral historian, folklorist, and consultant.
 He is a former merchant mariner and specialist in maritime history, with interest in the transmission of maritime technology and the influence of the maritime world upon the terrestrial.
-Among his recent projects are the creation of new programs that combine the study of history and the application of science education techniques with the restoration of the Tchefuncte River Light Station and the exploration of archaeological resources in the Tchefuncte River of Southeast Louisiana.
 Dr. Martin specializes in developing unique collaborative ventures for sustainable management and interpretation.
+His geographic focus is on the Great Lakes Region and its impact upon world events.

 Cultural Resource Management Project at McGulpin Lighthouse and Northern Emmet County, 2012-present.
 Co-PI with Sarah Surface-Evans.